Michael Craig (actor)

-Michael Francis Gregson (born 27 January 1929), known professionally as Michael Craig, is a retired British actor and screenwriter, known for his work in theatre, film and television both in the United Kingdom and in Australia.
+Michael Francis Gregson (born 27 January 1929), known professionally as Michael Craig, is an Indian-born British retired actor and screenwriter, known for his work in theatre, film and television both in the United Kingdom and in Australia.

 Biography

-Craig was born in Poona, British India, the son of Donald Gregson, who served in the 3rd Indian Cavalry as a captain.
+Craig was born in Poona, Bombay Presidency, British India, the son of Donald Gregson, who served in the 3rd Indian Cavalry as a captain.

 He was the elder brother of film producer and screenwriter Richard Gregson.

 Acting career

 Stage

 Craig began his entertainment career in the theatre.
 His first job was as an assistant stage manager at the Castle Theatre, Farnham, England in 1950.
 His stage credits include A Whistle in the Dark (Apollo Theatre, 1961), Wars of the Roses (RSC at Stratford 1963–64), Funny Girl (with Barbra Streisand at the Prince of Wales Theatre 1966), Pinter's The Homecoming (Music Box Theatre, Broadway 1966–67) and the lead role in Trying in Australia in 2007 and at the Finborough Theatre, London, in 2009.